 Coronavirus symptoms: What are they and how do I protect myself?

-The NHS has listed three main symptoms of coronavirus, that people should be aware of and ready to act upon.
+The NHS lists three main symptoms of coronavirus, that people should be aware of and ready to act upon.

 - Loss of smell or taste

 If you, or someone you live with, has any of these symptoms the advice is stay at home to stop the risk of giving coronavirus to others.

-The US Centers for Disease Control and Prevention's list of symptoms also includes chills, repeated shaking, muscle pain and sore throat.
+The US Centers for Disease Control and Prevention's list of symptoms also includes chills, repeated shaking, muscle pain, sore throat, nausea or vomiting and diarrhoea.

 It takes five days on average to start showing the symptoms, but some people will get them much later.
-The World Health Organization says incubation lasts up to 14 days.
+The World Health Organization says it can take up to 14 days.